-When your baby is delivered, they will probably use a bulb syringe to clear out any mucus from her mouth and nose.
+What really happens after delivering a baby?
+First things first, when your baby is first born, the nurses will probably use a bulb syringe to clear out any mucus from her mouth and nose.

 Once they feel like your baby is breathing well, they will cut the cord (or allow a family member to cut the cord, which can be a fun thing for dads/partners).
 A new(er) practice is to delay the clamping of the cord (called DCC), as many professionals now advise waiting until the cord quits pumping.
 Read more about delayed cord clamping.